D4mianWayne/PwnLand/BufferOverflows/ROP/rop-64bit-basic.md

 gef➤
 ```

-It has `NX` enabled so we will use Return Oriented Programming technique to get a shell.
+It has `NX` enabled which means we ca't use shellcode, we will use Return Oriented Programming technique to get a shell.
 Let's reverse engineer it first:-

 Using `radare2` first:-